btemplep/authzee/docs/sdks.md

 The following sections outline Authzee SDK standards.
 All examples are given in python or JSON with python naming conventions, but the SDKs should change this based on the convention of the language.

 The suggested architecture of SDKs is to have a primary class, `Authzee`, and create instances from it.
+This class provides the only public API to the Authzee SDKs.

 > **NOTE** - The docs will use class and method terminology, but for languages that don't, translate as so:
 > - Classes -> struct definitions